scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/resource-group-template-functions.md

 <a id="greaterorequals" aria-hidden="true" />

 ## <a name="comparison-functions"></a>Vergelijkingsfuncties
-Resource Manager biedt verschillende functies voor het maken van vergelijkingen in uw sjablonen.
+Resource Manager provides several functions for making comparisons in your templates.

 * [equals](resource-group-template-functions-comparison.md#equals)
 * [less](resource-group-template-functions-comparison.md#less)